7thLucas/full-app-6a3e4-4ce80-4827/_doc/product-overview.md

 # Property Expense Allocator & P&L Tracker — Product Overview

 ## What the product is
 A monthly expense allocation and profit-and-loss reporting tool for large-scale property management.
 The operator enters expenses against specific units (amount + unit identifier) using a fast unit search — no scrolling through 500+ units.
 Revenue is provided by the accountant.
-The app calculates and displays profit/loss per unit per month, giving the operator a clear monthly financial picture across the entire portfolio without manual calculation.
+The app calculates and displays profit/loss per property per month, giving the operator a clear monthly financial picture across the entire portfolio without manual calculation.

 ## Users
 - **Primary**: Property management operators handling 500+ rental units who need to allocate expenses to specific units quickly and see monthly P&L per unit